Business Insurance

 If you’re a business owner in Arizona, you may be interested in your options for offering healthcare coverage to your employees.
 Group health insurance and alternatives to traditional group health insurance, also known as defined contribution plans, can both improve employee attraction and retention, as well as keep your employees happy and healthy at work.

 Use this guide to learn more about what’s available related to business health insurance in Arizona.
+Looking for business insurance as someone who’s self-employed?
+Read our guide to self-employed business insurance.

-Call us to talk with a group health insurance in Arizona expert.
+Call us today to talk with a group health insurance in Arizona expert.

 Benefits of Offering Group Health Insurance for Small Businesses

 Most job seekers today consider health insurance coverage to be a top sought-out benefit.
-According to CNBC, 51% of workers say fully paid health insurance premiums are the top benefit they want from employers.
+According to “Forbes,” in 2024, 67% of employees named employer-covered healthcare as the most important benefit.
+If you’re still unsure about offering health insurance for workers, consider:

 Companies that are competing for top talent, in both hiring and retention, should consider health insurance as a value-add.
 There are many ways to offer this in-demand benefit.
-A group benefits insurance consultant can help.
+A

 Advantages of Working With a Group Health Insurance Broker/ Employee Benefits Consultant